-For FODMAPers the major 2 ingredients in these products to look out for are caffeine and artificial sweeteners as they don’t always mix with whats tolerated on a low FODMAP diet.
+For FODMAPers the major two ingredients in these products to look out for are caffeine and artificial sweeteners as they don’t always well tolerate on a low FODMAP diet.
 Some artificial sweeteners are high FODMAP while large quantities of caffeine are often not tolerated by people with IBS.
-Some pre-workouts contain upwards of 300mg of caffeine and different levels of sucralose, xantham and other artificial sweeteners which aren’t named on the label.
-Be careful!
+Some pre-workouts contain upwards of 300mg of caffeine and different levels of sucralose, xantham and other artificial sweeteners that aren’t named on the label.

 Our best advice for pre-workout fuel is coffee or a meal/snack high in low FODMAP carbohydrates.
 This is mainly due to the number one rule of food first, which coffee can fit into.
 Caffeine in coffee is a stimulant that increases energy and comes with the performance benefit of reducing the feeling or perception of effort/fatigue during exercise.

 Unfortunately caffeine is one of the main irritants for people with IBS.
 If partnered with milk, the lactose content can create unwanted discomfort before your session.
 If you can tolerate caffeine and you know your limits don’t be afraid to have a small long black or tea an hour before the track or gym.
 But ensure you aren’t overdoing it and can’t sleep that night… It’s best to stop caffeine intake at least 10 hours before going to bed.